-The celebrations themselves vary widely depending on the occasion, and often involve spirited processions of participants vigorously chanting, dancing, and bearing massive, intricately-decorated omikoshi (portable shrines) or floats.
+If you want to see Japan at its liveliest, a high-energy matsuri is the place to do it!
+The celebrations themselves vary widely depending on the occasion, but almost always involve spirited processions of participants vigorously chanting, dancing, and bearing massive, intricately-decorated mikoshi (portable shrines) or floats.

-Unlike in many other parts of Asia, street food is not very prevalent in Japan, but at matsuri you’ll find the streets lined with yatai (food stall) after colorful yatai, offering a remarkable array of healthy – and not-so-healthy – festival snacks.
+As if all of this weren’t enough, festivals in Japan are also one of the best places to sample an incredible array of unique, casual, and seasonal Japanese foods.
+To the surprise of many, street food is not very prevalent in Japan (unlike in many other parts of Asia).
+But at matsuri you’ll find the streets lined with yatai (food stall) after colorful yatai, offering a remarkable selection of healthy (and not-so-healthy) festival snacks.

 The Best Japanese Festivals: Our Favorite Matsuri